-Donald Trump’s Russia Ties Concern Republicans Who Would Back Impeachment
+Donald Trump’s Russia Ties Concern Republicans, Who Would Back Impeachment

 In the past few weeks, the public has demanded answers on the Trump Russia scandal, in what is a bipartisan national security concern, but the public is not taking kindly to Republicans that appear to be blocking the Trump Russia investigations currently ongoing in Congress.
-But Think Progress reports on at least two Republicans that would back Trump impeachment if necessary.
+But Think Progress reports on at least two Republicans that would back Trump impeachment, if necessary.

-For the most part, the Republicans appear to not be on board with the Trump Russia investigations.
+For the most part, Republicans appear to not be on board with the Trump Russia investigations.
 The Washington Post penned an Op-Ed about it, saying that by so doing, by putting support for party over country, Republicans are appearing as accomplices in the Trump Russia scandal.
 They are also putting the Republican party in an “untenable position” by supporting Trump over Trump Russia investigations.

-Republican Devin Nunes, Chairman of the House Intelligence Committee has not done the party any favors in this regard.
+Republican Devin Nunes, the chairman of the House Intelligence Committee, has not done the party any favors in this regard.
 He has been making headlines for two solid weeks now on his actions that appear to support Donald Trump, and block Trump Russia investigations.

 The story of Trump’s Russia ties have been reported on globally since the election’s summer months, when Donald Trump invited Russia to hack Hillary Clinton’s emails at a rally.
-Donald Trump’s high praise of Russian president Vladimir Putin, with little outcry from the Republicans, has done little to dissuade the American people into thinking the Republicans are all in the Trump Russian scandal together.
+Donald Trump’s high praise of Russian president Vladimir Putin, with little outcry from the Republicans, has done little to dissuade the American people into thinking Republicans are all in the Trump Russian scandal together.

 But with every passing day, more and more information and evidence comes to light that has even Republicans coming out against the Trump Russia scandal.
 Donald Trump has lost a member of his cabinet for communications with Russia.
-News broke this week that the same member of Cabinet, Michael Flynn, is seeking immunity from prosecution in exchange for testimony on his alleged role in the Trump Russia scandal.
+News broke this week that the same member of his cabinet, Michael Flynn, is seeking immunity from prosecution in exchange for testimony on his alleged role in the Trump Russia scandal.

 “Every time we turn around, another shoe drops from this centipede.
 We need to examine every aspect of it: President Trump’s priorities, and the other priorities that many of us believe exist.”